Frequently Asked Questions

 All students requesting a pre-requisite override for a UNM course (that allows overrides) because they are either (1) currently enrolled in the pre-requisite course at another institution or (2) transferring credit for the complete pre-requisite from another institution must complete a General Pre-Requisite Override Request form AFTER MEETING with an advisor and providing physical documentation, such as a copy of a transcript and/or a schedule showing the IN Progress course to the advisor completing the form.

-If you are unsure of the pre-requisites or test scores required for a course, you can find them in the catalog when you search by subject: http://catalog.unm.edu/catalogs/2016-2017/
+If you are unsure of the pre-requisites or test scores required for a course, you can find them when you search by subject at catalog.unm.edu.

 Maximum Hours Exceeded: Requires an OVERLOAD REQUEST from your major advisor.
 If your GPA is 3.0 or higher, you can e-mail your advisor the request.
 If your GPA is below 3.0 or you are a first-time freshman without a GPA from UNM, you must fill out an Overload Request Form and bring it to The Arts & Sciences Advisement Center for a coordinator’s approval.
 Please be aware that for additional credit hours above 18, there is a per-credit hour tuition charge.